twrchtrwyth/pelican/content/mandelbrot.md

 ## Visualising the set

-To visualise the set using a computer, we take the real and imaginary parts of *c* to represent coordinates on a complex plane[^compplane].
-We then iterate over all pixels corresponding to each value of *c* on this plane of coordinates, and colour each according to how rapidly the output of the function exceeds an arbitrarily[^arbval] chosen value.
+To visualise the set using a computer, we take the real and imaginary parts of *c* to represent coordinates on a complex plane[^complex plane].
+We then iterate over all pixels corresponding to each value of *c* on this plane of coordinates, and colour each according to how rapidly the output of the function exceeds an arbitrarily[^arbitrary value] chosen value.

 A very simple visualisation, written in C, where any pixels in the set are black and all other values are white, is shown above.